Chris3606/SadRogueExample/README.md

-# SadRogueTCoddening
+# SadRogueExample
-An example game using TheSadRogue.Integration, based on the example game used in the Python Libtcod tutorial.
+An example game using TheSadRogue.Integration, based loosely on the example game used in the Python Libtcod tutorial.